frejanordsiek/pinephone_call_noise_investigation/README.rst

 while averaging enough segments together to get a reasonably smooth spectrogram for a recording of about a minute.

+The ``-f FOCUSFREQUENCY`` and ``-w FOCUSWINDOW`` options specify a frequency window (center and width in Hz) to focus on for the last subplot of the spectrogram plot in order to focus on a particular region in the spectrogram.
+The default, 217 Hz with a width of 4 Hz, is centered on the first peak of the fequency comb on one particular pinephone.

 The ``-s`` option causes the spectrogram to be plotted in a GUI window when done to allow for easier viewing than a plot file provides.